yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/creating-schema.md

 At this point you can also remove any fields from any type and not show them in your Data Graph response.

+### Next steps

+Data Graph schema itself is not going to return any data, it's just a blueprint of your graph.
+Next step is to [attach your data sources]({{< ref "/universal-data-graph/udg-getting-started/connect-datasource">}}) to it, so they can populate all the fields you've just designed with correct data.